jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 ### Code Base Objects

-Because procedures have system procedures themselves, you’d think that an system procedure also has an system procedure.
+Because commands have system commands themselves, you’d think that an system command also has an system command.
 That one isn’t true.
-System procedures don’t have system procedures themselves.
+System commands don’t have system commands themselves.

 -----

 System Interfaces
 2004,

 If you see the system interface as an object, though, you can regard the system interface to have the same type for every object symbol.
-Procedure symbols might have a different system type.
+Command symbols might have a different system type.
 All symbols might derive from this system type then.

 JJ